1970 British Annapurna South Face expedition: To Camp III and abortive start up Ice Ridge

-Whillans and Haston had found a difficult route across the glacier and up to a rognon – an island of rock on a glacier – where Camp I was planned to be and then reached the flattish top of the rognon where Camp I would be just far enough away from the face – about a mile away – to avoid avalanche danger.
-Bonington and Burke relocated the lower part of the route hoping to make it suitable for porters.
+Whillans and Haston had found a difficult route across the glacier and up to a rognon – an island of rock on a glacier – where Camp I was planned, and then reached the flattish top of the rognon where Camp I would be just far enough away from the face – about a mile away – to avoid avalanche danger.
+Bonington and Burke relocated the lower part of the route, hoping to make it suitable for porters.

-The ridge they were to use at the start of the climb was straightforwardly approached across the glacier but steep cliffs barred the way onto the ridge itself so they skirted these on the right to reach a site for Camp II, lower than hoped for but with nowhere suitable immediately higher.
-For a short distance the route was seriously threatened by an ice overhang which they called the "Sword of Damocles" but they decided to reduce the risk by moving under it as quickly as possible.
+The ridge they were to use at the start of the climb was straightforwardly approached across the glacier, but steep cliffs barred the way onto the ridge itself, so they skirted these on the right to reach a site for Camp II, lower than hoped for but with nowhere suitable immediately higher.
+For a short distance the route was seriously threatened by an ice overhang which they called the "Sword of Damocles," but they decided to reduce the risk by moving under it as quickly as possible.

-When he arrived with the main baggage Clough was supposed to stop at Hinko Cave overnight on 7 April but, due to confusing instructions, with his entourage of 240 porters he continued on in a snowstorm to temporary base camp some miles further on.
+When he arrived with the main baggage, Clough was supposed to stop at Hinko Cave overnight on 7 April, but due to confusing instructions, he continued on in a snowstorm with his entourage of 240 porters to temporary base camp some miles further on.
 Some porters had refused to go beyond Hinko Cave and the rest, overloaded and without adequate clothes and shoes in the bad weather, variously got into states of anger and collapse.
 However, now the main gear had arrived, it was possible to sort out shelter under cover for the night and provide medical help when necessary.
-On this same day Whillans and Haston had reached the Ice Ridge at a col where Camp III was to be established.
+On this same day, Whillans and Haston had reached the Ice Ridge at a col where Camp III was to be established.
 They had to climb through deep snow in bad weather.
-In ten days the expedition had got from the Sanctuary to half height on the face, although with the difficult climbing all to be done further ahead.
+In ten days, the expedition had got from the Sanctuary to half height on the face, although with the difficult climbing all to be done further ahead.
 They abseiled down to Camp II from where, next day, they started placing fixed ropes towards the col.